100615056/CS50-2021-Problem-Sets/README.md

 - Display an HTML table summarizing the user's transactions

 personal touch
-- Require users' passwords to have some number of letter, numbers, and symbols
+- Require users' passwords to have some number of letters, numbers, and symbols